pxlsspace/Pxls/extras/README.md

 3. Inside `reset/`, execute the script with `pipenv run python reset.py`
 	- add `-h` or `--help` to see a list of available arguments.
 	- add `--list` to see a list of all steps.

+## logs/sanitize.py

+`logs/sanitize.py` removes the IPs from a log file and writes the sanitized logs into a new file.
+By default, it reads from `pixels.log` and writes to `pixels.sanit.log`

+### Running

+1. Inside `logs/`, execute the script with `pipenv run python sanitize.py [/path/to/pixels.log] [/output/path/pixels.sanit.log]`